-Following others (Saridakis et al, 2019), we use data from the UK LSBS between 2016 and 2022, a large-scale survey of the owners and managers of small UK businesses (businesses with fewer than 250 employees), commissioned by the Department for Business and Trade (DBT) on an annual basis.
-This is the most detailed survey of SMEs in the UK and includes a host of questions on both sources of firm knowledge and information as well as firm performance outcomes.
-Unlike other UK SME surveys, this is a longitudinal rather than a cross-sectional survey.
-Therefore, each year a subset of the SMEs interviewed in the previous year were selected in the subsequent LSBS for repeat interviews, allowing a detailed comparison analysis of how certain combinations of factors affect business outcomes on a temporal basis.
+We use data from the UK LSBS between 2016 and 2022, a large-scale survey of the owners and managers of small UK businesses (businesses with fewer than 250 employees), commissioned by the Department for Business, Energy and Industrial Strategy (BEIS) on an annual basis.
+Each year a subset7 of the SMEs interviewed in the previous year were selected in the subsequent LSBS for repeat interviews, allowing a detailed analysis of how certain combinations of factors had affected business outcomes over time.
+Unlike the Small Business Survey cross-sectional datasets used by previous researchers (e.g., Lee et al, 2015), this longitudinal data set allows time-series analyses of the treatment effect of business advice over time (one- to a maximum of five-year lagged effect).